yoriyatana/VRR-on-KVM/vRR-on-PVE.md

 We aren.t going to jump into the web GUI immediately, first we will log into the command shell and setup the underlying Linux systems for a some key services we will need for reliable operation of Proxmox.

+Login to console with username **root** and the password you used during the initial install.

 ### Part2: Update Linux packages for non-licenced use.

 The pve-no-subscription repo can be used for testing and non-production use.
 Its not recommended to run on production servers as these packages are not as comprehensively tested and validated prior to release.
 For my intended use, the free version will suffice.

-Enter nano /etc/apt/sources.list to edit the repositories
+Enter `nano /etc/apt/sources.list` to edit the repositories
 ```
 deb http://ftp.debian.org/debian jessie main contrib